Standard Model Derivation from a 4-d Pseudo-Conformal Field Theory: BOGOLIUBOV'S PERTURBATIVE QFT

-implied from the singularity (\ref{g15}) of the general complex trajectory $ \xi ^{a}(\tau )$, using the retarded Green function.
-In the simple case of the static soliton (electron) $\xi ^{a}(\tau )=(\tau ,0,0,ia)$ the potential is

-But we will not continue in this direction, because it is not the purpose of the present work.

 Summarizing, I have already shown that the static LCR-manifold is a soliton protected by its mass and its relative invariants, and it belongs to the massive spinorial representation.
-Hence, in the second quantization, it is represented with the Dirac field $\psi (x)$, which satisfies the massive Dirac equation.
-This Dirac field represents the "left" and "right" columns $ X^{nj}$ of the homogeneous grassmannian coordinates of the moving electron-soliton.
-It has an EM-potential which satisfies the massless wave equation, hence it is a spin-1 particle represented with a vector field $ A_{\mu }(x)$ in the second quantization formalism.
-The interaction of these two formal quantum fields is apparently the well known electromagnetic interaction
+Hence, it is represented with the Dirac free field $\psi (x)$, which satisfies the massive Dirac equation.
+This Dirac field represents the "left" and "right" columns $X^{nj}$ of the homogeneous grassmannian coordinates of the moving electron-soliton.
+It has an EM-potential (dressing), which satisfies the massless wave equation, hence it is a spin-1 particle represented with a vector field $A_{\mu }(x)$.
+The interaction of these two formal "quantum" free fields is apparently the well known electromagnetic interaction

-Note that everything is written in Minkowski spacetime, because of the linearized gravity approximation.
-This interaction is identified with the correspondence principle, which triggers the BMP procedure.
-The order by order computation of the finite S-matrix does not introduce additional interaction forms, apart the quasilocal counterterms responsible of the infinities, which appear in the lagrangian.
-The procedure assures the renormalizability of the electromagnetic interaction and its subsequent compatibility with quantum mechanics, defined to be the closedness of the BMP procedure.